zadoke/CPTrainBot/README.md

 # CPTrainBot

 CPTrainBot is a Discord bot that retrieves train schedules and information from Infrastruturas de Portugal and displays them on Discord.
+The backend for this bot is located in another repository, which you can access [here](https://github.com/zadoke/CPTrainBot-backend).

 ## Table of Contents

 - [Installation](#installation)